Rhonda Bletsch

 Dr. Burnette-Bletsch joined the Department of Theology at Eastern in 2014.
 A native North Carolinian, she completed her doctoral work at Duke University and taught biblical studies courses for seventeen years at Greensboro College (in Greensboro, NC) before joining Eastern’s faculty.
 Dr. BB is passionate about teaching and mentoring students toward maturity in the Christian faith.
 Her research interests concern the Bible’s use and influence within faith communities and in the broader culture, especially in the medium of film.
 She has published four books and several chapters and articles.

 Dr. BB lives with her husband Rev. John Bletsch in Wayne, PA where John serves St. Matthews United Methodist Church.
-They have three sons, the oldest of whom attends Eastern University.
+They have three children.

 Read Dr. Burnette-Bletsch's curriculum vitae.